5 food and drink brands called out for greenwashing and the lessons we can learn

 Published on

-As consumers become savvier to calling out misleading environmental claims from brands, it seems that no industry is immune.
+As consumers become savvier to calling out examples of greenwashing from brands, it seems that no industry is immune.
 One of the most prominent is food and beverages.

 While many food and beverage brands are making strides with measures targeting packaging and plastic waste, overstating the environmental benefit of these measures can quickly lead to accusations of greenwashing.
-With commercial groups and regulators honing in on potentially misleading claims, it has become even more important to understand the commercial and legal implications of conveying your sustainability credentials truthfully and effectively.
+With commercial groups and regulators honing in on potentially misleading claims, greenwashing brands face increasingly severe repercussions.
+It's more important than ever to understand the commercial and legal implications of conveying your sustainability credentials truthfully and effectively.

-Read on to learn valuable lessons from greenwashing cases in the food and beverage industry:
+Read on to learn valuable lessons from recent greenwashing cases in the food and beverage industry:

 1. Keurig K-Cup Drama Leads to $10 Million Settlement